 A healthy version of a classic fall dessert, this Paleo Maple Pecan Apple Crisp is the perfect warm and sweet comfort food on cozy nights.
 It’s grain free, gluten free, paleo, vegan, and soy free with simple whole ingredients and the fall flavors you crave.

-I used to make non-paleo versions of apple crisp at least twice every fall.
+I used to make non-paleo versions of apple crisp a few times every fall.

-In fact, the first thing Adam ever saw me cook was an apple crisp when we were dating for less than a month, and he was clearly impressed.
+In fact, the first thing Adam ever witnessed me cook/bake was an apple crisp!
+We were dating for less than a month, and he was clearly impressed and still talks about the apple crisp day!

 So, apple crisp was my original claim to fame with my husband.